-New York Assembly suspends impeachment proceedings against Gov. Cuomo
+Cuomo impeachment proceedings suspended by New York state Assembly

 His resignation rendered the process unnecessary according to the assembly

-New York state’s assembly speaker announced Friday that impeachment proceedings against Gov. Andrew Cuomo have been suspended.
+New York state’s Assembly speaker announced Friday that impeachment proceedings against Gov. Andrew Cuomo have been suspended.

 Assembly Speaker Carl Heastie, a Democrat, released a statement explaining that the governor’s recent resignation has triggered the move to suspend the impeachment proceedings against him.